Decisions API

 Versioning

 The response shape is frozen per ADR-043.
 Additive fields may appear in future minor versions with omitempty semantics — clients should tolerate unknown fields.
 Renames or removals require a major version bump.
-The V1.1 fields policy_version_at_decision and latest_policy_version are additive per this rule.
+The policy_version_at_decision, latest_policy_version, context, and context_truncated fields are additive per this rule.

 See also